top of page

 Q: Do you offer enrichment classes, such as art and music?

 A. Because Montessori education prioritizes an uninterrupted work cycle, we try to minimize the disruptions during this time.
 Curriculum areas such as art and music are highly integrated in the classroom.
 In the Children’s House (preschool and kindergarten), works incorporate art (painting, color mixing, clay, etc.) and music (bells and tone bars).
 There is also a lot of singing during community time.
 At the Elementary Level, the same applies, with the addition of a weekly art class (years 1-8) and a music appreciation curriculum (years 1-3).
+Music is part of the curriculum in the middle school, and. art is an Occupation option.

 Q: Do students have homework?

 A: As Montessorians, we take a developmental view of homework and do not deem homework as developmentally appropriate or necessary for children in kindergarten and Lower Elementary.
 Homework starts formally in 4th year.
-The one exception is that students in 2nd and 3rd year practice spelling over the weekend by writing sentences using their weekly spelling words.

 Q: How do children use technology in the classroom?

 A: Technology is typically not used widely by SVCMS students.
 As a school, we are not anti-technology – rather, we approach technology with an awareness of what is developmentally appropriate for children.
 Montessorians believe that children need to spend as much time as possible with concrete materials and engaged in in-person social scenarios.
-Starting in 3rd year, students use Chromebooks for some computerized assessments; this use is quite infrequent.
+Starting in 4th year, students use Chromebooks or iPads for some computerized assessments; this use is quite infrequent.

 Q: Do SVCMS students take assessments and standardized tests?

 A: Yes.
 As a public school, we are required to offer the following assessments: Readiness Assessment in kindergarten, READ Act literacy testing in years K-3, and CMAS testing in years 3-8.
 We also administer our own assessments to inform instruction by understanding what a child knows and what the child is ready to learn.
 We are mindful of not interrupting our Montessori work with excessive test preparation, and we never “teach to the test.”
 As a school, we are active in broader conversations about assessments.
+More information is available on the assessing progress page.

 Q: When does enrollment start?